- Other Modes Of Education

 It will always take longer for a part-time student to graduate than for a full-time student to complete the same course load.
 For example, if a full-time student takes four classes a semester and graduates in four years, it will take a part-time student taking half as many classes eight years.
 This can result in a delay in the career advancement that a degree confers on its recipient.

-The Internal Revenue Service allows students to deduct most educational expenses from their income tax payments.
-However, while full-time students are assured such deductions, part-time students may face more difficulty in deducting.
+The Department of Income Tax allows students to deduct most educational expenses from their income tax payments.
+However, while full time students are assured such deductions, part time students may face certain difficulties in deductions.
 For example, if your tuition is being reimbursed by your employer, the classes may be considered a form of income and be taxed as such.
+Your tax consultant is the best authority to suggest you about deductions.

-Not all programs accept part-time students.
-This is particularly true among elite institutions, which often demand that students attend full time.
-Therefore, part-time students have a smaller pool of programs to attend, limiting their options for the type of education they can receive.
+Not all programs accept part time students.
+This is particularly true if a course require lab hours.
+Therefore, part time students have a smaller pool of programs to attend, limiting their options for the type of education they can receive.
+However, possibilities are limitless when looking to attend a part time course.